minils/EasySlideshow/README.md

  - Fav button
  - Increase probability for images with older access time
  - Read EXIF data and rotate if necessary
+ - Add error message if no images were found
+ - show "Lading..." when the folder config was changed and the slideshow is reloading

 License
 ----